vedph/cadmus_tool/Readme.md

 ## History

+- 2023-04-26: added `item-eid` to metadata in graph commands.

 ### 6.1.0

-- 2023-04-10: refactored CLI infrastructure to use Spectre.Console.
+- 2023-04-10: refactored CLI infrastructure to use [Spectre.Console](https://spectreconsole.net).

 ### 6.0.1